thingdomio/thingdom-python/README.md

 ## Ideas for Module Usage

-1. Programmatically trigger push notifications, feed messages, and real-time status updates from your Ruby app.
+1. Programmatically trigger push notifications, feed messages, and real-time status updates from your Python app.
-2. Remotely monitor any interaction with your Ruby application.
+2. Remotely monitor any interaction with your Python application.
-3. With our quick drop-in integration and simple API calls you can mobile-enable your Ruby application in a matter of hours, even customizing the mobile experience for your end-users.
+3. With our quick drop-in integration and simple API calls you can mobile-enable your Python application in a matter of hours, even customizing the mobile experience for your end-users.